LKField/mdef/docs/term2/hnmi.md

 ## Project

-Our work throughout the week was documented in the following GitHub repository.
+Our work throughout the course was documented in the following GitHub repository.
+Checkout our various codes there as well as examples from the first part of the seminar.

 <figure markdown="span">
     [GitHub](https://github.com/LKField/h_n_mi){ .md-button }
 </figure>

+For this project, we wanted to visualize the pressure applied to parts of the foot while doing different types of folk dance steps.
+As a folk dancer, I was wondering what sorts of insights into various forms of dance we could gain from an artistic representation of the pressure applied to my feet during the steps.
+Since the assignment was to gather data from our bodies and visualize or analyze it in some way, this felt like a perfect opportunity to explore combining my interest in electronics and folk dance.

 ### The sensors